-With the summer now fast approaching, LL.M. applicants around the world start asking themselves: What should I write about in my LL.M. personal statement?
+With the next application cycle fast approaching, LL.M. applicants around the world start asking themselves: What should I write about in my LL.M. personal statement?
 And how should I write it?
 While there are internet and other resources on the subject (see our eBook with LL.M. personal statement samples and LL.M. application advice), there is still much left to say on this topic.
 Drawing from our own experience as former admissions committee members, we provide a fresh take on the basics – and pitfalls – of the art of effective LL.M. personal statement writing.

 What is the LLM Personal Statement?

 The LL.M. personal statement – some law schools refer to it as the LL.M. statement of purpose (SOP) or LL.M. essay – is the heart and soul of any LL.M. application.
 Because of the large number of applications law schools in the U.S., U.K., and elsewhere receive each year, they typically do not conduct interviews with prospective LL.M. candidates.
 Instead, in order to learn more about you and the merits of your application, they require applicants to write a personal statement.
 Moreover, some law schools, including Yale, Harvard, Berkeley, Penn, and Toronto, even ask applicants to complete multiple written submissions or separate the personal statement in several parts.

 The specific requirements and format for the LL.M. personal statement vary from law school to law school.
 While some schools require that applicants address one or more specific questions in their personal statements or essays, others – such as NYU, Columbia, Stanford, Georgetown, or LSE – prefer to have more general and open-ended themes.
 Typically, a personal statement will cover topics such as an applicant’s background; his or her academic and/or professional interests and goals; and the programs of study he or she wishes to follow and the reasons for doing so.